-Kory Sorenson, a British citizen born in the United States, has made her career in finance, devoting the last fifteen years exclusively to the management of capital and risk in insurance companies and banking institutions.
-More recently, she has offered consulting services in the field of insurance.
-Until the end of 2010 she held the position of Managing Director, Head of Insurance Capital Markets at Barclays Capital in London, where her team conducted innovative transactions in capital management such as the launch of the first private and renewable securitizations.
-She also conducted mergers and acquisitions, as well as equity transactions, hybrid capital and coverage for major insurance companies.
-She previously led the team in charge of the financial markets specializing in insurance at Credit Suisse and the team in charge of debt markets in financial institutions at Lehman Brothers for Germany, Austria and the Netherlands.
+Kory Sorenson, a British citizen born in the United States, made her career in finance, devoting the last fifteen years exclusively to the management of capital and risk in insurance companies and banking institutions.
+She held the position of Managing Director, Head of Insurance Capital Markets at Barclays Capital in London, where her team conducted innovative transactions in capital management such as the launch of the first private and renewable securitizations.
+She also conducted mergers and acquisitions, as well as transactions in equity, hybrid capital, debt and risk management for insurance companies.
+She previously led teams in charge of insurance at Credit Suisse and financial institutions debt at Lehman Brothers for Germany, Austria and the Netherlands.
 She began her career in investment banking at Morgan Stanley and in the financial sector at Total SA.
 She speaks fluent French and holds a Masters from the Institut d'Etudes Politiques de Paris, a Masters in Applied Economics from the University of Paris Dauphine and a BA in Political Science and Econometrics with honors from the American University in Washington DC.
+In addition to her role at SCOR, Kory Sorenson is a director of Phoenix Group Holdings in the UK, Uniqa Insurance Group AG in Austria and the Institut Pasteur in France.